Rapper Coolio dead at 59: reports

 (KTLA) – Los Angeles rapper Coolio has died, according to reports.
 He was 59 years old.

 The rapper had multiple smash hits in the mid-’90s, including “Gangsta’s Paradise” and “Fantastic Voyage.”
 He died late Wednesday afternoon, according to TMZ.
-Coolio’s manager, Jarez Posey, also confirmed the artist’s death to Rolling Stone.
+Coolio’s manager, Jarez Posey, also confirmed the artist’s death to Rolling Stone and the Associated Press.

 Coolio, whose real name was Artis Leon Ivey Jr., was born on Aug.
 1, 1963, and grew up in Compton.
 His early career success came at a time when Southern California rappers dominated the Billboard charts.